Estimate Your West Virginia Child Support in Minutes

 West Virginia Family Code in under a minute.

-Estimate based on West Virginia income-shares concepts and the WV basic support schedule (excerpted).
+Estimate based on Wisconsin percentage-of-income guideline concepts (educational estimate only).
 For informational purposes only.

 Disclaimer: This calculator is for educational purposes and does not constitute legal advice.
-Results may differ based on judicial findings, deviations, and individual circumstances.
+Results may differ based on the applicable Wisconsin guideline method (shared placement, split placement, serial-family payer, etc.), judicial findings, and case-specific adjustments.

 Is your Family Law Firm fully prepared for your Divorce Case?